centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 The graphical user interface has many features:

+### Save the Command to a File

+This feature enables you to save the command and the results into a text file.

+### Command auto-complete

+Once you start typing the command, a dropdown list will be displayed to show all possible matches.

+### Minimum Parameters

+Some commands requires a minimum number of parameters, this tool display all min parameters once you have typed a command.

 # How to use it?

 Basically this tool can be used in two ways: The GUI and Shell

 ## Run it via Shell

-Once you have the tool, you may run the following command:
+Once you have the tool, you may run the following command from your Shell:

 ```
 (python) ispapi --help